By Joe Chidzik, senior accessibility consultant, AbilityNet

 On top of this, testing your website with a diverse group of users, not website consultants, or designers, will get the best results.
 So get them involved.
 You can do this yourself or you can look to outsource this – we undertake user testing at our London usability labs.

 Does good accessibility mean bad design?

-As an accessibility consultant I want sites to be fully accessible but it's counterproductive to issue an edict overruling any and all design decisions in the interests of accessibility.
+As an accessibility consultant I want sites to be fully accessible but it's counterproductive to issue an edict overruling over any and all design decisions in the interests of accessibility.
 This serves only to alienate people and further the (albeit mis-held) belief that good accessibility and good design are mutually exclusive.

 At AbilityNet we find some middle ground where the accessibility requirements are met, but solutions are arrived at through discussion with the design, and other relevant teams to ensure their needs are balanced as well.
 This way, it can be demonstrated that accessibility can be inclusive with design and other disciplines.